YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 ![fig2](https://user-images.githubusercontent.com/47951668/92667374-ac562680-f303-11ea-8a82-6fa23d301101.jpg)

-# On the detection PC:
+# On the detection PC (second part of the application):
-Double click on detection executable this window will appear (fig:3):
+Double click on detection executable a window (fig:3) will appear (loading tensorflow and model weights may take a while):
-1. The address of the server PC on the local network
+1. The IP address of the server PC on the local network
 2. The port used for first thread
 3. The port used for second thread
 4. Defect dimension threshold (over it, the integration process will start)
 5. Set the number of defect threshold (over it, the integration process will start)
 6. Set the confidence threshold (under it, defects will not be considered as correct defect)
-7. Set the IOU rate (intersection over union) threshold  (threshold to choose anchor to predict boxes, it is inversely proportional with accuracy)
+7. Set the IOU  (intersection over union) rate threshold. (threshold to choose the right anchor to predict boxes, it is inversely proportional with accuracy)
 8. The admissible  inspection speed (on meter per second m/s)
 9. Click to start data exchange with the server
 10. Click to quit and close the app

-To connect to the server, modify with the corresponding custom values then click on start button.
+Make sure ports and IP adresse are identical to server ones then click on start button to connect to the Server.  .

 ![fig3](https://user-images.githubusercontent.com/47951668/92667477-ef17fe80-f303-11ea-876d-d3d6239b229f.jpg)

-# On the server PC:
+# On Server PC:

 The digital x-ray detector software (YXLON image 3500) is an image editor show the current image(Fig:4), The application is configured to grab, convert and send the selected red square (size=1000X1000 pixels) in real-time to the second part of the application in the detection PC to be analyzed using the pre-trained model YOLOV3.